Skip to contents

 Overview

-Function Method Reference
+Function Method What it optimises Reference

-pca_est() Principal Component Analysis (PCA) He et al. (2023, MS)
+pca_est() Principal Component Analysis Maximises own-variance of the predictor matrix (target ignored).
+He et al. (2023)

-pls_est() Partial Least Squares (PLS) He et al. (2023, MS)
+pls_est() Partial Least Squares Maximises predictive covariance with the target.
+He et al. (2023)

-ipca_est() Instrumented PCA (IPCA) Kelly, Pruitt & Su (2019, JFE)
+ipca_est() Instrumented PCA Latent factors with loadings linear in observed characteristics.
+Kelly, Pruitt & Su (2019)

 Quick start